Girl Scouts and Diversity, Equity, Inclusion, and Access

 No girl, or any young person, should grow up in a world defined by racial inequities and trauma.
-No Black person should fear for their lives because of the color of their skin.
+No person of color should fear for their lives because of the color of their skin.

-We know that words alone cannot take away the pain of institutional racism felt by generations of Black families who have navigated a world informed by white privilege.
+We know that words alone cannot take away the pain of institutional racism felt by generations of person of color families who have navigated a world informed by white privilege.
 Words cannot erase society’s collective failure to truly value every human being.

 These are our promises to you.

-- We know we do not have all the answers, but we pledge our commitment to navigating this path with you as an ally and advocate for the Black members of our community.
+- We know we do not have all the answers, but we pledge our commitment to navigating this path with you as an ally and advocate for the person of color members of our community.

 - We will listen, learn, and leverage our resources to be antiracist

 - We will inspire our girls to help make our world a better place as a more equitable, just world.

 - We will not just talk, but we will take action.